Nitrokey/nethsm/README.md

-# NitroHSM
+# NetHSM

-The NitroHSM software can be built either as components that run on your local machine (the "Local Development System") or as a full emulated Muen system (the "Muen System").
+The NetHSM software can be built either as components that run on your local machine (the "Local Development System") or as a full emulated Muen system (the "Muen System").

 In either case, running `make` in this directory will produce a short help.
 The following sections detail how to build and run the software.